dmitigr/style/cpp.md

 # The C++ programming style

-The base of the C++ programming style described here is the style of the C++ Standard Library.
+The C++ programming style described here is based on the style of the C++ Standard Library.

 ## Indentation and braces

 Two spaces must be used for indentation.

 The opening brace (`{`) should be placed at the next line only when defining a function, for example:

 ```c++
 void foo()